-CHE 152 2 E Biochemistry
+CHE 152 Biochemistry

-BIO 220) F Human Anatomy
+BIO 220 Human Anatomy

-BIO 240) F Physiology
+BIO 240 Physiology

-BIO 253 3 N Microbiology
+BIO 253 Microbiology

-NUR 30 1 N Nursing Research
+NUR 301 Nursing Research

+The e xaminati ions are taken for

 The examinations are taken for "CREDIT/NO CREDIT" and if a student achieves an acceptable score, "CREDIT" for the course will be given.
 If an acceptable score is not achieved, "NO CREDIT" will be given.
 This "NO CREDIT" will not go on a permanent record and will not affect the grade average.
 It does mean that the student must enroll in, and pass, the course.
 Proficiency exams may not be repeated.